andychase/codebook/pages/2015-07-01-album_data.md

     section: Sql
     subsection: What is SQL and what are the basic commands to know?
     commentary: >
-        Has good introductionary information, but [w3fools](//w3fools.com) recommends that you don't stop at introduction tutorials.
+        Has good introductory information, but [w3fools](//w3fools.com)
+        recommends that you don't stop at introduction tutorials.
     description: >
-        W3Schools is a website aimed at educating people of the very basics of web technlogy.
+        W3Schools is a website aimed at educating people of the very basics of web technology.

 First I have to study the [MusicBrainz Schema Diagram](https://musicbrainz.org/doc/MusicBrainz_Database/Schema) to figure out what kind of queries I have to write in order to figure out how to answer my question.